COMMUNITY · FAMILY · TOGETHER

 Please be aware that it is your responsibility to maintain accurate emergency contact details and ensure that those listed understand their responsibility to act in your absence should an issue arise that concerns your child.

-Children are now expected to wear school uniform where possible.
+Children are expected to continue wearing school uniform.

 It will be very important that clothes are washed properly in order to minimise the risk of germs being spread.
 All clothes and footwear must be suitable for a school environment (inc. being outdoors) and may well get dirty at some point.

-Children will need to have a water bottle with them and provided with a healthy morning snack e.g. a piece of fruit, as our normal fruit supplies will not continue.
+Children will need to have a water bottle with them and provided with a healthy morning snack e.g. a piece of fruit, as our normal fruit supplies may not continue.